Archaic Sequence Hub

 What is Archaic Introgression

-The sequencing of archaic human genomes coupled with the availability of genome sequences from diverse present-day human populations have revealed multiple episodes of gene flow between archaic and modern humans.
-In particular, non-African populations have 1–2% Neanderthal ancestry, and Melanesians and East Asians have 3% and 0.2% ancestry, respectively, from Denisovans.
-Beyond genome-wide proportions, a number of studies have attempted to characterize how introgressed archaic DNA is distributed along the genome.
-Analysis of maps of archaic introgression have yielded novel insights into human evolution and biology.
+The sequencing of archaic human genomes, coupled with the availability of genome sequences from diverse present-day human populations, has revealed multiple episodes of gene flow between archaic and modern humans [5-10].
+In particular, non-African populations have 1–2% Neanderthal ancestry [5, 6, 10-13], and Melanesians and East Asians have 3% and 0.2% ancestry, respectively, from Denisovans [11, 12, 14, 15].
+Beyond genome-wide proportions, a number of studies have attempted to characterize how introgressed archaic DNA is distributed along the genome [1-4, 16-19].
+Analysis of maps of archaic introgression has yielded novel insights into human evolution and biology.

 What We Do in This Project

-Given the limitations of the previous studies, we currently use IBDmix to detect the archaic introgressed sequences in 2,504 samples from 26 geographically diverse populations in 1,000 Genomes Project, based on the three different human reference genomes.
-Also, given the absence of publicly available databases specifically focused on the archaic introgression in modern humans, we have been undertaking this project on the integration of the archaic introgressed call sets and its corresponding functional impacts across populations, launching the information into this database.
-We aim to create a user-friendly, easily-accessible visualized platform that enables the researchers and/or enthusiasts to browse and explore the information about the archaic introgression along the genome according to their specific interests and distinct usage of the reference genomes.
+Given the limitations of previous studies, we are currently using IBDmix [16] to detect the archaic introgressed sequences in 2,504 samples from 26 geographically diverse populations in the 1,000 Genomes Project [20], based on the three different human reference genomes.
+Also, given the absence of publicly available databases specifically focused on archaic introgression in modern humans, we are undertaking this project to integrate the archaic introgressed call sets and their corresponding functional impacts across populations, adding the information to this database.
+We aim to create a user-friendly, easily accessible, visual platform that enables researchers and/or enthusiasts to browse and explore the information about archaic introgression along the genome according to their specific interests and distinct usage of the reference genomes.

-Leveraging the long-read sequencing technologies, a complete human reference genome, T2T-CHM13, which corrected errors in the prior references and addressed the remaining 8% of the genome, has emerged.
-The emergence of the T2T-CHM13 holds great promise in enhancing our understanding of human genomics, including structures such as segmental duplications, repeats, large-scale genomic differences, and centromeres, which have shown the influences on the epigenomics and population genetics studies.
-Nevertheless, the impact of the T2T-CHM13 on introgression patterns in human populations remains to be elucidated.
-In light of this, the complete and high-quality human reference genome, T2T-CHM13, provides a unique opportunity to reevaluate and advance our understanding of archaic genetic legacy left into modern populations.
+Leveraging long-read sequencing technologies, a complete human reference genome, T2T-CHM13, which corrected errors in prior references and addressed the remaining 8% of the genome, has emerged [22].
+The emergence of T2T-CHM13 holds great promise for enhancing our understanding of human genomics, including structures such as segmental duplications, repeats, large-scale genomic differences, and centromeres, which influence epigenomic and population genetics studies [24-28].
+Nevertheless, the impact of T2T-CHM13 on introgression patterns in human populations is yet to be elucidated.
+In light of this, the complete and high-quality human reference genome, T2T-CHM13, provides a unique opportunity to reevaluate and advance our understanding of the archaic genetic legacy left in modern populations.

 How we did this